-Source materials used in the preparation of the Code also include the 1966 Code and Ordinances subsequently adopted by the Board of Selectmen.
+Source materials used in the preparation of the Code were the 1966 Code and Ordinances subsequently adopted by the Board of Selectmen.
 The source of each section is included in the history note appearing in parentheses at the end thereof.
 The absence of such a note indicates that the section is new and was adopted for the first time with the adoption of the Code.
+By use of the comparative tables appearing in the back of this volume, the reader can locate any section of the 1966 Code, and any subsequent ordinance included herein.

 The chapters of the Code have been conveniently arranged in alphabetical order and the various sections within each chapter have been catch lined to facilitate usage.
 Footnotes which tie related sections of the Code together and which refer to relevant state laws have been included.
+A table listing the state law citations and setting forth their location within the Code is included at the back of this volume.